ccjmne/blog/content/posts/intralinear-partitioning-1.md

 ## What to do about these

-   I suppose this would be the place for the rhetorical question regarding the virtues of this fastidiousness but I'll only grace you with the broad strokes of its answer instead: yes, it is more beautiful, it aids in visual grepping, in contextual parsing, and it shows you care.
+   I suppose this would be the place for the rhetorical question regarding the virtues of this fastidiousness, but I'll only grace you with the broad strokes of its answer instead: yes, it is more beautiful, it aids in visual grepping, in contextual parsing, and it shows that you care.

   However, as the saying goes: "ain't nobody got time for that" is sure to be the most ready retort to my proposition, together with "the auto-formatter would